 Mikah answered, "Well, everything here is beautiful.
 But I am not sure we are in a position to buy this kind of item at the moment."
 The Countess said, "I see", with a smile in her eyes and paused before asking, "What are you most interested in when it comes to gems?"
 Mikah also paused before answering, "Well, I have a very, very small gem collection.
 Nothing you would even consider valuable."
 The Countess cut her off saying, "Oh, come now, you are a Knight!
 We have to improve that!"

-Suddenly feeling like she was in a Starship-Timeshare program pressure cooker somehow, Mikah responded, "Hopefully, in the future.
+Suddenly feeling like she was in a starship-timeshare program pressure cooker somehow, Mikah responded, "Hopefully, in the future.
 That would be a wonderful thing.
 But I do have a small collection..."
 Again, the Countess cut her off saying, "Would you be interested in a Tellona Diamond?"
 Mikah very enthusiastically answered, "I would be very interested in a Tellona Diamond", stressing the word "Very".
 She continued, "But I know I can't afford that."
-The Countess then coyly said, "Well maybe we should go back into my sitting room", and Mikah uncertainly answered "OK" as they moved.
+The Countess then coyly said, "Well maybe we should go back into my sitting room" in a tone that hinted opportunity, and Mikah uncertainly answered "OK" as they moved.

 As the group returned to the sitting room, Countess Ursara waved a finger at one of her staff.
 That crewperson immediately left through the door leading, presumably, to the forward sections of the ship.
 The other two staff members in the room began serving drinks.
 As everyone sat and sipped, or settled in for whatever unknown event was coming next, the staffer returned and moved to the Countess' side as he handed her a data pad.
 Gazing at the data pad first, Ursara looked up and said, "OK.
-I have an opportunity for you." as the Knights and Inger braced for the worst.
+I have an opportunity for you."
+The Knights and Inger had heard that tone before and braced for the worst.

 Ursara said, "One of my traders has managed to find out that a few of the nomadic tribes will be meeting to trade goods fairly soon.
 He also believes he has learned the location of this meeting.
 As a result, I am putting together a week-long expedition to see if I cannot join in the trading.
 The issue is that I can't hire enough people to man the expedition.
 The locals are all too frightened of being caught out on the sands by the nomads.
 While I'm certain we can make contact diplomatically, I can't convince anyone that we can work this out.
 So, while you would not want to be my employees in this, I am certain a partnership would offer you the best chance to get a Tellona Diamond you are ever going to find.
 Of course, helping me would also win my favor as a Countess."
 After a pause to let that sink in, she asked, "That said, would you consider being a partial partner in this?"Considering The Partnership